zooba/PTVS-wiki/Mixed-Mode-Debugging.md

 ### Supported Python versions

 The pure Python debugger supports most Python interpreters that provide the standard Python debugging API – CPython, PyPy, IronPython, Jython etc. Mixed-mode debugging, in contrast, requires intimate understanding of interpreter internals, and so it is only supported for CPython 2.7 and 3.3+.
-Additionally, mixed-mode debugging requires debug symbols for that particular Python interpreter binary (python27.dll or python33.dll) to be available, and so it is not available for third-party CPython distributions that do not provide symbols for their binaries. [wiki:"This page" Symbols for Python mixed-mode debugging] explains the requirements for debug symbols in more detail, as well as how to obtain them.
+Additionally, mixed-mode debugging requires debug symbols for that particular Python interpreter binary (python27.dll or python33.dll) to be available, and so it is not available for third-party CPython distributions that do not provide symbols for their binaries.
+[This page](Symbols-for-Python-mixed-mode-debugging) explains the requirements for debug symbols in more detail, as well as how to obtain them.

 ### Supported Visual Studio versions